An Exegetical Commentary

 Blaine Robison, M.A.

-Terminology: In order to emphasize the Jewish nature of the apostolic canon and its central figure I use the terms Tanakh (Old Testament), Besekh (New Testament), Torah (Law), Yeshua (Jesus), and Messiah (Christ).
+Vocabulary: To emphasize the Jewish nature of the apostolic canon and its central figure I use the terms ADONAI (for 'LORD' when quoting a Tanakh source), Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).

 The Seventh Seal Opened (8:1-6)

-1― When the Lamb broke the seventh seal, there was silence in heaven for about half an hour.
+1― And when he broke the seventh seal, silence took place in heaven about a half-hour.

-for about half an hour: Just as puzzling is the mention of silence for 30 minutes.
+about a half-hour: Grk. hēmiōrion, a time reference for half an hour.
+The noun occurs only here in the Besekh.
+The mention of silence for 30 minutes is puzzling.
 How did John know the passing of time in heaven?
-The adverb “about” represents John’s best guess.
+The adverb "about" represents John's best guess.
 Even the living creatures hushed their anthem of praise and the elders made no move.
 Johnson refers to it as kind of a Sabbath pause, but this period of time is not merely a cessation from work.
-The half-hour wait may reflect Zephaniah’s admonition, “Be silent before the Lord God!
-For the day of the Lord is near” (Zeph 1:7).
-Something terrible is about to happen, so the angels and saints indicate their solemn respect of God’s sovereign planning and anticipation of those long-awaited final events that will bring the present age to a close.
+The half-hour wait may reflect Zephaniah's admonition, "Be silent before the Lord God!
+For the day of the Lord is near" (Zeph 1:7).
+Something terrible is about to happen, so the angels and disciples indicate their solemn respect of God's sovereign planning and anticipation of those long-awaited final events that will bring the present age to a close.

 Many have puzzled over whether the seven trumpets cover the same period as the seven seals and seven bowls since the events described are somewhat parallel.
 However, the natural sense of the context is that the seventh seal reveals the judgments of the seven trumpets and the seventh trumpet reveals the judgments of the seven bowls.